alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Date field values that get adjusted by the timzoneeoffset now are stored as YYYY-MM-DD - prior versions stored as a datetime which caused issues with collection processors and action butttons
 -   Clear SelectedRowKeyValue when no rows are selected
+-   Escape special characters in filter or search terms

   ## 11/24/24 -  Eric Smith -     Version 4.3.4
 **Updates:**